 Biking/Hiking: Numerous paths allow for joggers and pedestrians.
 Bikes are welcome on park roads.

-Boating: The boathouse at Ferril Lake rents paddle boats.
+Boating: The boathouse at Ferril Lake rents stand up paddle boats.

 Fishing: Permitted in the lakes.